Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 Use the Service Bus client library for Python to communicate between applications and services and implement asynchronous messaging patterns.

-* Create Service Bus namespaces, queues, topics, and subscriptions, and modify their settings
+* Create Service Bus namespaces, queues, topics, and subscriptions, and modify their settings.
 * Send and receive messages within your Service Bus channels.
 * Utilize message locks, sessions, and dead letter functionality to implement complex messaging patterns.